greydamian/shtools/README.md

 ## Scripts

+### interval.sh
+`interval.sh` outputs the number of seconds between 2 points in time.
+Arguments must be provided in a format accepted by the `date` command's `-d` option.

 ### tally.sh
 `tally.sh` sums the number of times that unique lines are repeated in a file and displays the results in descending order.